gbv/jskos/jskos.md

 JSKOS is currently being developed as part of project [coli-conc].
 The JSKOS specification is hosted at <http://gbv.github.io/jskos/> in the public GitHub repository <https://github.com/gbv/jskos>.
 Feedback is appreciated!
+See
+<https://github.com/gbv/jskos/issues> for a list of open issues.

 [coli-conc]: https://coli-conc.gbv.de/